 Northeast Georgia Medical Center’s Bariatric Weight Loss Center offers both surgical and non-surgical weight loss options.
 For information about surgical weight loss options, click here.
 For non-surgical weight loss options, click here.

-For questions or other information, please call our Bariatric Weight Loss Center at or fill out our "Contact Us" form here.
+For questions or other information, please call our Bariatric Weight Loss Center at 770-219-0597 or fill out a contact form.